310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora serious %}
-…Anyway, the point is, Taichou keeps periodically leaving now and then, so I'm sort of acting as the leader during those times.
+…Anyway, the point is, Taichou keeps periodically leaving now and then, so I’m sort of acting as the leader during those times.

 I find that pretty cruel to do to me, though…
 {% endbubble %}